w3c/wai-tutorials/source/carousels/index.html.erb.md

   - 4.1.2
 ---

-Develop carousels using progressive enhancement techniques:
+Develop carousels in an accessible way using best practices:

 - **[Structure](structure.html):** Provide structure markup for the carousel body and its items.